Titles and Roles

 - Discovery and Developmental Therapeutics

-Dr. Godette has served as medical director of the radiation oncology department at Emory University Hospital Midtown since 2001.
-She is board certified in radiation oncology and a clinical member of Winship Cancer Institute.
+Karen Godette, MD, has served as medical director of the radiation oncology department at Emory University Hospital Midtown since 2001.
+Dr. Godette is board certified in radiation oncology and a clinical member of Winship Cancer Institute.
 She specializes in breast and gynecological malignancies, prostate cancer and soft tissue sarcoma.
 Within these areas, her expertise is brachytherapy.

 Dr. Godette played a central role in creating a radiation oncology residency program at Emory.
 She served for 10 years as director of the residency program.
 She has also served as the medical director and advisor for the Grady Radiation Therapy Technology School since 1998.